mredenti/gpu-computing-school/KOKKOS/vectorAdd/index.md

         ???+ question

-            What is the compiler being used?
+            What do you note different about the compilation w.r.t. the serial compilation?

         The compilation step should give you yield an executable named `vecAdd.cudax`